 The Swedes went on to invent a method of blowing the particles into patterns; the result is "Damasteel".
 It has the look of pattern welded Damascus yet is actually a superior, powder metal stainless tool steel.

-Native to the Sonoran desert (Northern Sonora Mexico and southern Arizona) it is a very dense tight grained wood, takes a very high polish, tends to darken with use and age.
+Today with our customers, Desert Ironwood Burl is the most popular wood for handles.
+But Burl is now hard to find.
+Most of the raw material available today has more linear grain.
+Native to the Sonoran desert (Northern Sonora Mexico and Southern Arizona) it is a very dense tight grained wood, takes a very high polish (does not need to be stabilized) and tends to darken with use and age.
+The raw material that we buy is harvested from fallen trees.

 Distal taper refers to the change in thickness from the base of the blade to the tip, usually in reference to a sword blade.
 Greatly affects the handling characteristics and performance of the blade.